-President's Scholarship--for first-time entering freshmen, based on merit, recommended by high schools.
+President's Scholarship-for first-time entering freshmen, based on merit, recommended by high schools.

-Bennie Talmadge Endowment--for students studying music.
+Bennie Talmadge Endowment-for students studying music.

-Claude W. Smith Endowment--for Orange County students, based on need.
+Claude W. Smith Endowment-for Orange County students, based on need.

-Martin Thomen Fund--provides scholarship aid to students enrolled in allied health programs, based on need.
+Martin Thomen Fund-provides scholarship aid to students enrolled in allied health programs, based on need.

-Orange Scholarship Fund--for Orange County students, based on merit and/or need.
+Orange Scholarship Fund-for Orange County students, based on merit and/or need.

-Service League of Orange Healthcare Scholarship--for students enrolled in allied health programs.
+Service League of Orange Scholarship-for high school seniors selected by the Service League.